samarthhande/student/hacks/background.md

         this.baseY = y;
         this.frame = 0;
       }
-      update() {
+      // We ONLY overwrite the update function (not the draw function) for Player update() {
         this.y = this.baseY + Math.sin(this.frame * 0.05) * 20;
         this.frame++;
       }
     }

-    class GameWorld {
+    // Gameworld does not inherit the properties of anything class GameWorld {
       static gameSpeed = 5;
       constructor(backgroundImg, spriteImg) {